 Network Science is helping us understand the limits of traditional risk management, along with paving new ways to account for its limitations.
 For example, in the case of densely-connected systems, we now know that the susceptibility to systemic failures is controlled by the stability of its individual components.
 In this case, traditional risk management can suffice, as the effect of interconnectivity is limited.

-And to answer the original question, Kim Kardashian’s photo release diverted roughly 1 percent of all internet traffic into the host webpage.
+And to answer the original question, Kim Kardashian’s photo release diverted roughly one per cent of all internet traffic into the host webpage.
 Increased bandwidth requests cascaded throughout the server network, eventually slowing down the entire Internet.
 So in short, the answer is yes.
 A photo can really break the Internet.